What is the Pupil Premium?

 How is Pupil Premium used?

 Schools and academies can choose how to spend their Pupil Premium money, as they are best placed to identify what would be of most benefit to the children who are eligible.
 As an academy we plan how we are going to spend this money on an annual basis.
-In order to ensure that the use of the money is successful this is reviewed throughout the year and evidenced in the annual report.
+In order to ensure that the use of the money is successful use of the monies is planned and this plan is reviewed throughout the year - see strategy statement below: